gdsbook/book/notebooks/12_feature_engineering.md

 )
 ```

-Thus, we can see that the two features definitely contain distinct, but related, information, and both may be valuable as features when attempting to predict features of interest.
+Thus, as we can see in Figure XXX15XXX (generated by the code below), the two features contain distinct, but related, information, and both may be valuable in their own right when attempting to predict outcomes of interest.

 ```python caption="Relationship between the size of Airbnbs between successive distance buffers around an Airbnb." tags=[]
 # Plot scatter